The Serpent Prince: The Snakeskin

 In Hungarian variant A kigyóbör (Die Schlangenhaut or "The Snakeskin"), collected by László Merényi and translated by Elisabeth Rona-Sklárek, a poor woman prays to God for a son, even if it is a half-man, half-snake child.
 Thus she bears a son as she described.
 Eighteen years pass, the snake son grows and talks to his mother that he want to marry the local king's daughter, she who is famed for her beauty.
 His mother goes to the king to tell him of her son's proposal, and the king wants as a wedding gift a basket of gem-made flowers and golden apples.
 The poor mother returns to her poor hut and tells her son about it.
 The son asks his mother to wait outside, takes off his snakeskin and shakes it seven times: magical servants appear to get the requested items.
 The mother delivers the basket to the princess and her father asks for a golden bridge to be built overnight between both their houses - which is also accomplished.
 That night, the princess dreams of a handsome man on her bed, and, when she wakes up, she finds a strand of golden hair and a golden scale on her bed.
 The king consents to their marriage, but they have to wait three days.
 The snake son uses this time to summon his magical servants to prepare the couple's castle, a wedding retinue for his bride, a magnificent bride's dress and a splendid carriage.
 After they marry, the snake husband takes off his skin, becomes a man and tells his human bride his secret: he truly is a human man underneath the snakeskin.
 Some time later, the princess is pregnant and tells her mother his secret, and the queen convinces her to burn the snakeskin.
 She follows through with the instructions and tosses the snakeskin into the oven.
 As the snakeskin burns, the magical servants also burn with it, and sing a lament before disappearing.
 The snake husband notices the loss of the snakeskin and curses his wife not to give birth until he embraces her again.
 In return, she curses him that three drops of her spilled blood, staining his white shirt, will not be washed save by her own hands.
 The husbands then vanishes in a puff of smoke.
-Seven years, seven monts, seven days pass, and the princess goes on a quest for her husband: she passes by the houses of the Mother of the Moon, the Mother of the Sun, the Mother of the Wind, and gains two goldfishes, a golden cup and two golden spindles, and lastly a golden yarn.
+Seven years, seven months, seven days pass, and the princess goes on a quest for her husband: she passes by the houses of the Mother of the Moon, the Mother of the Sun, the Mother of the Wind, and gains two goldfishes, a golden cup and two golden spindles, and lastly a golden yarn.
 The princess takes a ride on the back of the Wind and goes to the palace of the false bride.
 The princess washes her husband's bloodied shirt in the lake.
 Her husband puts his hand on her breast and she gives birth to their children: a pair of golden-haired twins, a boy and a girl, one with the sun, the other with a star on the front.